demon-bixia/django-bolt/README.md

 <br/>

-> :warning: This project is not meant to be used in production and there wont be any future releases.
+> :warning: This project is currently under development and is not yet ready for production.

 <br/>